Maria Kanellis: Personal life

 In a December 2011 interview, Kanellis confirmed she was dating Mike Bennett, and the couple were engaged in November 2012.
 On October 10, 2014, Kanellis and Bennett married.
 On September 25, 2017, Kanellis announced she and Bennett were expecting their first child.
 On April 3, 2018, the couple welcomed their daughter, Fredrica "Freddie" Moon Bennett.
 On the July 1, 2019, episode of Raw, during a mixed tag team match with Kanellis and Bennett against Seth Rollins and Becky Lynch, Kanellis announced that she and Bennett are expecting their second child.
 Maria and Mike welcomed their son Carver Mars Bennett on February 3, 2020.
+On June 30, 2025, Kanellis announced on her instagram that she and Bennett are expecting their third child.

 In 2013, Kanellis was announced as one of the recipients of WWE's Talent Scholarship, which she utilized to obtain a degree in Sports, Entertainment, and Event Management from Johnson & Wales University, graduating in May 2017.

-Kanellis is a devout Christian, and often works with Christian rock band Disciple.